-The final exam is Tuesday, December 16 from 8:00~AM - 10:00~AM.
+I am guessing that the final exam will be on Tuesday, December 15 from 8:00 AM - 10:00 AM.

 Method for Communication with Students Outside the Classroom

 I will use the class web sites (Physics department and Canvas) and possibly e-mail to inform you of changes to the curriculum, homework assignments and due dates, and changes to exam times/dates/locations.
 Please make sure that your current and active e-mail address is in the ELMS system.